btnguyen2k/consu/checksum/README.md

 ⭐ `Map` and `Struct`: order of fields does not affect checksum, but field names do!
 E.g. `checksum(map[string]int{"one":1,"two":2}) == checksum(map[string]int{"two":2,"one":1})`,
 but `checksum(map[string]int{"a":1,"b":2}) != checksum(map[string]int{"x":1,"y":2})`

+⭐ `Map` and `Struct` have different checksums even if they have the same fields and values.

+⭐ Two different `Struct`s have different checksums even if they have the same fields and values.

 ## License